d3b-center/pbta-splicing/analyses/CLK1_specific/README.md

 The purpose of this module is to identify differential splicing and expression as a result from increased CLK1 Exon 4 inclusion (high exon 4 vs low exon 4 tumors)

 ## Usage
-### Run scripts on rMATS output to generate differential splicing and gene expression volcano plots and box-plots :
+### Run scripts on rMATS output to generate differential splicing and gene expression volcano plots:
 <br>**Run shell script to make plots**
 ```
 ./run_module.sh